 Last month I was invited to be the Keynote Speaker for the Wisconsin eSchool Network teachers at Lawrence University in Appleton, Wisconsin.
 I started out consulting with their amazing Director of Professional Learning and Support, Sami Forster, discussing the keynote topic.
 After more discussion, telling Sami about my current project on our instructional design, she asked me not-just-to keynote, but to lead in the full professional learning day.

 It was an honor to collaborate with such amazing educators who use multiple models of instruction: face-to-face, blended, and virtual.
 Our focus for the day was empowering the teacher-as-decision-maker in the instructional process, ensuring that we address unique student needs to support the whole learner.
 Our title was "Why We Do What We Do!"
 This "we" in our title doesn't just mean educators; it includes Odysseyware, our partner companies, our sponsored research with universities or organizations, and teachers.
 The work we all do in education is not simple.
 We know that each of our students has their own unique interests, strengths, and ultimately, their own journey they take.
 Students have always been at the heart of the philosophy of Odysseyware, and why we support the whole learner.
-While most EdTech companies claim that the teacher is first, we aim not-just-to say this, but to show it by including the teacher as part of our instructional design framework.
+Some EdTech companies claim that the teacher is first; however, we don’t just say this, but rather demonstrate it through our Instructional Design Framework.
 This brings us to our latest white paper, my project that led to this presentation with WEN, Elevating the Essentials: Odysseyware Instructional Design Framework for Learning, which I used as the guiding foundation for my professional learning day planning for the eSchool teachers.

 At a high level, the Odysseyware Instructional Design Framework for Learning elevates four biggies.
 I will preface this with, these things are elevated, but it is the teacher-as-decision-maker that is most important.
 These elevated essentials are: